DPotoyan/Chem324/ch03/note01.md

 ### Picking up where classical mechanics has failed

 - Let us recall that classical mechanics while valid at large scales totally failed at describing motion at the atomic and molecular scales.

-- A new, correct equation of motion is needed that can explain:
+A new, correct equation of motion is needed that can explain:

 - **Quantized nature of energy** seen in  experiments on blackbody radiation, atomic and molecular spectra.

 - **Wave-particle duality** Electron diffraction, Compton scattering, double slit experiments

-- Explain why classical mechanics and classical thinking completely breaks down at small scales but works perfectly for larger objects.

 :::{figure-md} markdown-fig
 <img src="images/SE_intro2.gif" alt="SE-intro" class="bg-primary mb-1" width="300px">